Glinda: Wicked and Wicked: For Good (2024 and 2025)

-Ariana Grande was cast as Glinda The Good Witch in the upcoming Wicked two-part film adaptation.
-Both parts being released on Christmas day 2024 and 2025, respectively.
+Ariana Grande portrayed Glinda in the 2024 film Wicked, based on the first act of the 2003 stage musical, and will reprise her role in its 2025 sequel Wicked: For Good.
+Unlike the stage musical, this version of the character is known as the Good Witch of the North in the film's screenplay, similar to the 1939 film.
+For her performance in the first film, Grande received a nomination for the Academy Award for Best Supporting Actress.

+Robot Chicken (2018 and 2020)

+Kristin Chenoweth voiced Glinda in the 13th episode of the ninth season of Robot Chicken, while Julia Garner voiced the character later in 2020.

+Family Guy

+Glinda appears in a cutaway with the Wicked Witch of the West.

 Musicals

-The Wizard of Oz (1942, stage adaptation)
+The Wizard of Oz (1942)

-In 1942 the 1939 film was adapted into a stage musical for performance at The MUNY in St. Louis.
+In 1942, the 1939 film was adapted into a stage musical for performance at The MUNY in St. Louis.
 This version has been performed widely throughout the United States.
 Glinda in this version is called the Sorceress of the North; and Broadway star and ballerina Patricia Bowman portrayed the role in its initial staging.

 The Wiz

 In the Broadway musical The Wiz, Glinda is the Good Witch of the South, as she appears in the Oz books.
 She appears only once at the end of the musical to help Dorothy return to Kansas from the Land of Oz.
 Glinda is the sister of Addaperle (Abrakadabra), Evillene (Sadista), and Evvamean, the other three witches of Oz.
 The role was originated by Dee Dee Bridgewater.

-In the film version, she is played by Lena Horne, and she causes the snowstorm that brings Dorothy to Oz.
-She is portrayed by Uzo Aduba in the 2015 television special.
+In the 1978 film adaptation, she is portrayed by Lena Horne, and causes the snowstorm that brings Dorothy to Oz.
+She is also portrayed by Uzo Aduba in the 2015 television special.

-WickedWicked is a musical with music and lyrics by Stephen Schwartz and book by Winnie Holzman.
-It is based on the 1995 Gregory Maguire novel Wicked: The Life and Times of the Wicked Witch of the West, an alternative telling of the 1939 film The Wizard of Oz and L. Frank Baum's classic 1900 story, The Wonderful Wizard of Oz.
-The musical is told from the perspective of the witches of the Land of Oz; its plot begins before and continues after Dorothy's arrival in Oz from Kansas, and it includes several references to the 1939 film and Baum's novel.
-Wicked tells the story of two unlikely friends, Elphaba (the Wicked Witch of the West) who was born in Munchkinland as well as Glinda of the Upper Uplands, Gillikin County.
-The two friends struggle through opposing personalities and viewpoints, rivalry over the same love-interest, reactions to the Wizard's corrupt government and, ultimately, Elphaba's public fall from grace.
-Kristin Chenoweth originated the role.
-Ariana Grande is slated to play the role in the upcoming film adaptation of the musical.